Final Project

 Proposal

 Your team will submit a short project proposal.
 You will receive feedback that should be used to guide your project development and execution.
-There are no length requirements on the proposal, but 2 pages should typically be sufficient.
 Every proposal should have the title of the project and the list of team members at the top of the first page.
+You can find the project proposal template and instructions here.
+You are required to use the template for your proposal so that we can provide comments in Google docs.
+Please read through follow the instructions in the proposal document for preparation and submission.

 Additionally, content from your proposal may be reused in your draft/final report and so you’re encouraged to invest in it with that in mind.